-- 1. At Rusper we believe that all children have a right to attend school and learn in a safe environment.
-Children should be free from harm by adults in the school and other students - 2.
-We recognise that some students will sometimes negatively affect the learning and wellbeing of others and their behaviour will be dealt with under the school's behaviour policy or bullying policy in the first instance. - 3.
-However, we recognise that some allegations may be of such a serious nature that they may raise safeguarding concerns - 4.
-All staff should be aware that safeguarding issues can manifest themselves via peer on peer abuse.
+- At our school we believe that all children have a right to attend school and learn in a safe environment.
+Children should be free from harm by adults in the school and other students - We recognise that some students will sometimes negatively affect the learning and wellbeing of others and their behaviour will be dealt with under the school's behaviour policy or bullying policy in the first instance. - However, we recognise that some allegations may be of such a serious nature that they may raise safeguarding concerns - All staff should be aware that safeguarding issues can manifest themselves via peer on peer abuse.
 This may include physical abuse, emotional abuse, sexual abuse and sexual exploitation and may manifest as (though not limited to): bullying (including cyber-bullying), gender based violence/sexual assaults and sexting.
-Such peer on peer abuse may take many different forms and present in many different ways - see below.
-All school staff must be aware that children can be abusers and any concerns should be discussed with the designated safeguarding lead.
+Such peer on peer abuse may take many different forms and present in many different ways see below.
+All school staff must be aware that children can be abusers and any concerns should be discussed with the designated safeguarding lead. - If Peer on Peer abuse is suspected staff should follow section 8.7 of the West Sussex Child Protection and Safeguarding Procedures Children who Harm Other Children.